brshallo/r4ds_solutions/docs/13-relational-data.md

     ## 16 YV                   601   601        1
     ```

     Some carriers do not have many of their tailnums data in the `planes` table.
-Anyone have more insight here?
+(Come back.)

-1.  *Filter flights to only show flights with planes that have flown at least 100*
+1.  *Filter flights to only show flights with planes that have flown at least 100 flights.*
-    *flights.*

     ```r